 What Kind of Toothpaste Should You Use?

 You might notice a vast array of alternatives when browsing the toothpaste section at your local medical retailer.
-Using fluoride-containing toothpaste is an excellent option.
+Using a fluoride-containing toothpaste is an excellent option.
 Fluoride is a natural substance that could aid tooth protection.
 It can aid in the restoration of deficient tooth enamel as well as the reversal of early-stage dental decay.
-Many fluoride toothpaste contains multiple substances to aid in the treatment of certain oral health issues:
+Many fluoride toothpaste contain multiple substances to aid in the treatment of certain oral health issues:

 - Toothpaste that whitens or tooth-whitening toothpaste.
-These toothpaste could contain abrasive substances that aid in the removal of stains off your teeth’s surface.
+This toothpaste could contain abrasive substances that aid in the removal of stains off your teeth’s surface.
 Many whitening kinds of toothpaste could contain peroxide to aid in the removal of darker stains.

 - Tartar-fighting toothpaste.
 If plaques on your teeth aren’t cleaned, it develops into tartar, a yellowish buildup that can lead to gum disease.
 Tartar control toothpaste can contain chemicals that aid in the slowing of plaque hardening.

 Is it preferable to floss your teeth before or after brushing them?

 In addition to cleaning your teeth twice a day, flossing once a day could be beneficial.
 Flossing aids in the removal of plaque and debris from difficult-to-reach regions between your teeth and beneath your gumline.
 However, should you floss your teeth before or after brushing them?